-- Many drugs are either in the form of raw material or in the form of formulation.
-They can be assayed by making a suitable solution of the drug in a solvent and measuring the absorbance at specific wavelength.
+- Many drugs are either in the form of raw material or in the form of the formulation.
+They can be assayed by making a suitable solution of the drug in a solvent and measuring the absorbance at a specific wavelength.

 - Molecular weights of compounds can be measured spectrophotometrically by preparing the suitable derivatives of these compounds.